Evidence Level

 Beef kidney is among the most concentrated natural sources of selenium — a single 3.5 oz serving provides roughly 256% of the daily selenium requirement.
 It also provides exceptional B12 levels, heme iron, riboflavin, and diamine oxidase (DAO) — the enzyme that breaks down histamine in the gut.
 Desiccated beef kidney capsules typically deliver 1.5-3 g/day.
 The supplement category positions beef kidney for thyroid support (via selenium), histamine intolerance management (via DAO content), kidney health, and detoxification.
 The honest framing: the selenium and B12 content is genuinely high, and DAO from animal sources has mechanistic relevance for histamine intolerance — though the amount of intact DAO surviving desiccation is variable and not well-characterized.
 As with other organ supplements, modern clinical trial evidence for desiccated kidney is essentially nonexistent.
 The 'like supports like' kidney health claim has no clinical evidence.
 Cost-effective selenium supplements deliver standardized doses; beef kidney provides selenium in food-matrix form alongside other nutrients.

-Active Compound Concentrated nutrient matrix: selenium (one of highest natural sources), vitamin B12, heme iron, riboflavin, niacin, B6, DAO (diamine oxidase enzyme — variable retention through desiccation).
+Active Compound Nutrient matrix: selenium (very high), vitamin B12, heme iron, riboflavin, niacin, B6, and DAO (diamine oxidase; variable retention).

 Benefits